NikhilD1998/expense-tracker-assignment/README.md

 4. **API Testing:**
    - A Postman collection is included in the repository for easy API testing.
      Import it into Postman to try out all available endpoints.

-Now you can run the backend server and the Flutter app on your